 The cab of the SP 4449.

-the Three Sisters off in the distance west of Bend.
+I saw the Three Sisters Mountains in the distance west of Bend.

-After passing through Prineville Jct, a few minutes later we crossed the Crooked River.
+After passing through Prineville Junction, we crossed the Crooked River a few minutes later.

-The Cascades loomed off to the west.
-We continued north passing freights at Opal City and Culver and it was announced that we would do a photo runby at the Willow Creek Trestle.
-A few minutes later we crossed over the Willow Creek Trestle then came to a stop.
-We all unloaded then walked over to the canyon edge to set up for the photo runby.
+The Cascade Mountain Range loomed off to the west.
+We continued north passing freights at Opal City and Culver and it was announced that there would be a Photo Runby at the Willow Creek Trestle.
+A few minutes later we crossed over the trestle then came to a stop.
+We all unloaded and walked over to the canyon edge to set up for the Photo Runby.

-The Willow Creek Trestle which is a 970 foot long steel bridge which is 200 feet above the creek would be the site of this morning's photo runby.
+The Willow Creek Trestle is a 970 foot long steel bridge which is 200 feet above the creek.

-The SP 4449 slowly backed the train onto the bridge.
+The Southern Pacific 4449 slowly backed the train onto the bridge.

-The static pose of SP 4449 on the Willow Creek Trestle.
+The static pose of Southern Pacific 4449 on the Willow Creek Trestle.

-The SP 4449 high above the bottom of the canyon.
+The Southern Pacific 4449 was high above the bottom of the canyon.

-The static pose of the SP 4449 and train on the Willow Creek Trestle.
+The static pose of the Southern Pacific 4449 and train on the Willow Creek Trestle.

 The Willow Creek Trestle before the photo runby was about to begin.

-The SP 4449 Photo Runby on the Willow Creek Trestle.
-Everyone was happy with their pictures they took as we all reboarded the train.
-Once on the move again, the SP 4449 ran north through Madras then onto Gateway.
-I had returned to the Pony Express to see the view on the other side of our crossing of the Deschutes River.
+The Photo Runby which was fantastic.
+Everyone was happy with their pictures as we all reboarded the train.
+Once on the move again, the Southern Pacific 4449 ran north through Madras and onto Gateway.
+I returned to the Pony Express to see the view on the other side of our crossing of the Deschutes River.

 This is the start of Trout Creek Canyon which we will follow down grade to the Deschutes River Canyon.

-The rear of our train as the canyon walls begin to increase as our route drops.
+Looking to the rear of our train, I could see the canyon walls begin to increase as our route dropped.

 This picture is right after we crossed the Trout Creek Bridge.